 Tel: 9628 7909; 9602 3293

-The Drug Court of Victoria is located in Dandenong and is a division of the Magistrates’ Court.
-The Drug Court provides for the sentencing and supervision of the treatment of offenders with a drug and/or alcohol dependency.
-The goal is to establish a unique program to reintegrate offenders into the community.
+The Drug Court of Victoria is located in the Dandenong and Melbourne Magistrates’ Courts.
+The Drug Court undertakes the sentencing and supervision of the treatment of offenders with a drug and/or alcohol dependency.
+The goal of the court is to establish a unique program to reintegrate offenders into the community.

-The Drug Court imposes on participants a supervised two-year drug treatment order, comprising two parts: a custodial part, and a treatment and supervision part.
+The Drug Court imposes a supervised two-year drug treatment order on participants, comprising two parts: a custodial part, and a treatment and supervision part.
 The custodial component is held in abeyance (i.e. it is suspended), pending treatment and supervision of the offender.
-The treatment and supervision involves a system of rewards and sanctions, designed to encourage positive, pro-social behaviour in the participant.
+The treatment and supervision involves a system of rewards and sanctions, designed to encourage positive, pro-social behaviour and the rehabilitation of the participant.

 Drug Court of Victoria

-Cnr Foster and Pultney Streets, Dandenong Vic 3175
+Cnr Foster and Pulteney Streets, Dandenong Vic 3175

 Tel: 9767 1344

-The Koori Court seeks to empower Koori people by offering the opportunity for greater positive participation by members of the Koori community in the court process and the administration of the law.
+The Koori Court seeks to empower Koori people by offering greater, positive participation of members of the Koori community in the court process and the administration of the law.
 This participation aims to reduce perceptions of cultural alienation and to ensure sentencing orders are appropriate to the cultural needs of Koori offenders.

 The Koori Court aims to:

-The Koori Court sits at seven Victorian locations (Bairnsdale, Broadmeadows, Latrobe Valley, Mildura, Shepparton, Swan Hill and Warrnambool) and the Children’s Koori Court sits at Bairnsdale, Latrobe Valley, Melbourne, Mildura, Shepparton, Swan Hill and Warrnambool.
+The Koori Court sits at seven Victorian locations (Bairnsdale, Broadmeadows, Latrobe Valley, Mildura, Shepparton, Swan Hill and Warrnambool) and the Children’s Koori Court also sits at Melbourne.

 Tel: 9032 0946